Small Business Administration chief Linda McMahon to step down

 Breaking News Emails

+Small Business Administration chief Linda McMahon will exit her post to take a job with the Trump re-election effort, President Donald Trump said Friday.

+Trump announced her departure from his administration during a question-and-answer session with reporters at his Mar-a-Lago club in southern Florida that also included McMahon.

-McMahon, a former World Wrestling Entertainment executive, had been in the position since February 2017.
+Trump praised McMahon — a former World Wrestling Entertainment executive who had been in the position since February 2017 — and said she would be "going to go help" with his re-election campaign.

+Earlier Friday, NBC News reported that McMahon was leaving the administration to lead America First Action, a Super PAC supporting Trump.

+Trump on Friday called McMahon a "superstar" who has "done an incredible job."

+"I knew she was good but I didn’t know she was that good," he said.

+In a statement released after her appearance with Trump, McMahon said it was the "honor of a lifetime to serve our country in this administration" and said her resignation would become effective April 12.

-She has enjoyed consistent praise from President Trump, who seemed to connect with her based on their shared background as relative political outsiders who spent decades building businesses.
+McMahon has enjoyed consistent praise from Trump, who seemed to connect with her based on their shared background as relative political outsiders who spent decades building businesses.
 Throughout McMahon’s tenure inside the administration, she remained relatively scandal-free.

 Linda McMahon to step down as head of Small Business AdministrationMarch 29, 201901:49

-In December, Defense Secretary Jim Mattis and Interior Secretary Ryan Zinke and White House Chief of Staff John Kelly all stepped down.
+In December, Defense Secretary Jim Mattis, Interior Secretary Ryan Zinke and White House chief of staff John Kelly all stepped down.

 All three positions have so far been filled with acting replacements, not permanent ones.